 Never cover the floor or walls with a plastic sheet!
 It cannot stop water being drawn inside by the force of capillary suction or as water vapor - it just traps it.
-After a couple of years, you would likely discover musty odors, molds and mildew.
+After a couple of years, you would likely discover musty odors, molds, and mildew.
 Epoxy coatings or urethanes are very strong and durable but not so much on concrete slabs exposed to moisture from the ground.
 They trap all moisture and after several years, will bubble and crack.

 Running dehumidifiers is expensive(say $40/month) and they pull in more moisture through the concrete, speeding up its deterioration.

 If the concrete is cement-based (not lightweight blocks) and still sound, RadonSeal® will seal it against the seepage of water and vapor.
 After application, you can increase ventilation in the area or install a dehumidifier/fan for several days to speed up drying and curing.
-Afterwards, seal or caulk any cracks, gaps, or openings.
+Afterward, seal or caulk any cracks, gaps, or openings.

 Basement walls with an interior vapor barrier can never dry if they become wet.
 "The use of vapor barriers (polyethylene or vinyl wall coverings) has caused many building failures and facilitated the growth of molds in many buildings.
-The wide spread use of double vapor barrier basement wall in Minnesota has resulted in many failures, in some cases within a year of construction."
+The widespread use of double vapor barrier basement wall in Minnesota has resulted in many failures, in some cases within a year of construction."

 Avoid interior finishes impermeable to water vapor such as vinyl floor coverings (only 0.1 to 0.5 perms), OSB sheathing (instead of plywood), oil (alkyd) paints, or vinyl wallpaper.

-Heat loss from an uninsulated basement can account for up to one third of the heating cost in an average home.
+Heat loss from an uninsulated basement can account for up to one-third of the heating cost in an average home.
 The walls must be insulated on the exterior or interior for the house to be called "energy efficient."
 How much insulation?
 Department of Energy recommends total R-values for existing houses in most regions R-11 for interior basement walls (R-19 for crawlspace walls).

 Exterior insulation of extruded polystyrene panels would be best.
 It stops exterior moisture and keeps the walls warmer, which prevents condensation, and lets them dry out to the interior.
 But it has not been widely accepted because of damage during backfilling, needed design modifications, and concerns about termites and insects.

 Interior insulation must be moisture-tolerant.
 It also must be permeable to water vapor coming in from the exterior and must allow any groundwater seepage to dry out.
 We need not a "vapor barrier" but an "air barrier."
-Insulation materials meeting these permeability requirements: up to two inches of unfaced extruded polystyrene (R-10), four inches of unfaced expanded polystyrene (R-15), three inches of closed cell medium density spray polyurethane foam (R-18), or ten inches of open cell low density spray foam (R-35).
+Insulation materials meeting these permeability requirements: up to two inches of unfaced extruded polystyrene (R-10), four inches of unfaced expanded polystyrene (R-15), three inches of closed cell medium density spray polyurethane foam (R-18), or ten inches of open-cell low-density spray foam (R-35).

-We must also stop moisture laden interior air from contacting the cold concrete surface, in order to avoid condensation in the summer.
+We must also stop moisture-laden interior air from contacting the cold concrete surface, in order to avoid condensation in the summer.
 The proper solution:

 A simpler alternative solution - avoid any plastic vapor barriers and build a stud wall about 1-inch away from the concrete wall, using unfaced insulation batts (or slash the paper backing with a knife) and gypsum board.
-The space allows for evaporation of water from the concrete and avoids a direct contact of moisture-sensitive materials with the concrete.
+The open space allows for evaporation of water from the concrete and avoids direct contact of moisture-sensitive materials with the concrete.
 And by all means, seal the concrete first with RadonSeal™ against water seepage and water vapor.